-These strings are a durable alternative to more costly and problematic gut strings, and they have developed a cult-like following with many jazz, rockabilly and bluegrass musicians over the last 2 decades that we've carried them.
+These strings have developed a cult-like following with many bassists over the last 2+ decades that we've carried them.
 Their design is what sets them apart, rather than a solid core or steel coating... well, how about I let them tell you about it:

 "First is the inner core which is a braided ropewound cord consisting of steel and silk.
 Silk is the key to the low tension, gut like tones and the steel adds tuning and intonation stability while adding the ability to work with magnetic pickups.
 This cord is then tightly wrapped with a blend of non-ferrous and noble metals (copper, nickel, zinc, tungsten, etc.).
 Finally, they are wrapped with a specially shaped and ground polymer with no color additives giving Eurosonic’s a unique, almost translucent look.
 Eurosonic Bass Strings have a gauge that is comparable to many old gut strings (new gut strings are MUCH thicker as they have not yet stretched)."

 Bottom line, they are a nice alternative to gut, and have a thick attack and less pronounced sustain than some other strings.
-Their Polyamide (what?!?) wrap, whatever that is (it's like nylon), makes for a gentle experience for both hands, and though bowing isn't great, it can be done*.
+Their Polyamide (what?!?) wrap, whatever that is (it's like nylon), makes for a gentle experience for both hands, and though bowing is far from great, it can be done in a pinch*.

 If you play slap rockabilly, or prefer a very low tension string, choose the Ultralights.
 However, if you play classic jazz, or do a mix of all styles including slap, I'd recommend the Lights, as the Ultralight strings can be a little slack for normal clarity.
 The Mediums are a higher tension that may not be desirable given this string's basic design goal, but I also carry them for those that prefer a stiffer string with the vintage character of these unique strings.

 * For bowing, we recommend that you gently scuff the bowing area with fine sandpaper, emery cloth, or very fine steel wool.
 To ease adhesion, you can apply rosin directly on the strings.
 You may need to experiment with a different grade/viscosity of rosin than you normally use, as well.
-Ultimately, these strings are tough to bow, but it can be done if you're resourceful.
+Ultimately, these strings are kind of tough to bow well, but it can be done if you're resourceful.
 I've even heard from two different players that wrapping a piece of common invisible tape around the string where the bow contacts it can create a decent bowing surface - strange solution, but those players swore by it!

 Silk Winding Color Codes: